mariam-hedgie/Eyedentify-AI/README.md

 ---

-## 🤝 Collaboration & Contact
+## 🔒 License
 This project is part of an independent initiative to build deployable AI tools in healthcare.

-For collaboration or feedback, feel free to connect.
+This project is not open source.
+All rights reserved © 2025 Mariam Husain.

+Unauthorized use, distribution, or reproduction of any part of this repository is strictly prohibited.

+For licensing, academic use, or collaboration inquiries, please contact me.

 > This project is actively evolving.
 Logs, plots, and notebooks are structured for traceability and can be extended for medical imaging beyond conjunctivitis.